developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/index.md

 ---
 title: Enterprise Browser - Supported APIs
 description: Zebra recommends the use of Enterprise Browser APIs whenever possible.
-To access functionality not implemented in EB or for running legacy apps, the APIs of PocketBrowser 2.x and 3.x, RhoElements 2.x and the RhoMobile 4.2 Shared Runtime can be used within certain boundaries.
-See the API Usage Guide for more information, and individual API reference pages (linked below) for the usage details and specific restrictions of each.
+To run legacy apps through Enterprise Browser or to access functionality not implemented in EB, the APIs of PocketBrowser 2.x and 3.x, RhoElements 2.x and the RhoMobile 4.2 Shared Runtime can be used within certain boundaries.
+Some of those legacy APIs are published here.
+See the API Usage and Migration Guides for more information, and individual API reference pages (linked below) for each API's usage details and specific restrictions, if any.
 layout: list-apis.html
 automenu:
   items: